Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Material Interface Reconstruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Material Interface Reconstruction (MIR) can be used to represent and track the interfaces between different materials or phases in a multiphase flow.
+The Material Interface Reconstruction (MIR) filter can be used to represent and track the interfaces between different materials or phases in a multiphase flow.
 The user must specify the name of the material set (`matset`) they wish to use.
 Optional parameters include error scaling (`error_scaling`), scaling decay (`scaling_decay`), maximum iterations (`iterations`), and maximum error percentage (`max_error`).
 The output field of the MIR Filter will be the name of the material set and can be used further in scenes or pipelines.